Sue Ainsworth (Dip Counselling, Level 5 CBT and RMBACP)

 Training, qualifications & experience

-I have a Level 4 Diploma in Therapeutic Counselling which I completed in 2015.
+I have a Level 4 Diploma in Therapeutic Counselling (Person centred approach) completed in 2015.

 Prior to this I gained a certificate in Counselling theory and skills for a registered charity (Cardiac Risk in the Young) which I studied over a period of 2 years.